tokinifubara/borderritual2.0/README.md

 A 2D side-scroller made in p5.js library as part of a 6 week workshop with Code Liberation at the Victoria and Albert Museum in London.

 In this game, you play Nkechi a migrant passing through the border.
 She experiences a moment of biometric failure during her border interview, which she has to intervene upon with her trickster tokens.
-Collect 20 tricskter tokens to beat the biometric system.
+Collect 20 trickster tokens to beat the biometric system.

 Instructions to Play the Game